Multi-species optically addressable spin defects in a van der Waals material: hBN single-crystal samples

 \subsection{Sample preparation}

-The experiments reported in Fig.~2 and 3 of the main text used single-crystal samples, either a whole bulk crystal (in Fig.~3) or a thinner flake exfoliated from a bulk crystal (in Fig.~2).
-In both cases, the starting whole hBN crystals were sourced from HQ Graphene, and had a thickness of $\sim100\,\upmu$m and a lateral size of $\sim1\,$mm.
+The starting whole hBN crystals were sourced from HQ Graphene, and had a thickness of $\sim100\,\upmu$m and a lateral size of $\sim1\,$mm.
 The as-received crystals were electron irradiated with a beam energy of 2\,MeV and a dose between $2\times10^{18}$\,cm$^{-2}$ and $1\times10^{19}$\,cm$^{-2}$.
 No annealing or further processing was performed.
+In Fig.~3, a whole bulk crystal was placed on the PCB and measured.
+In Fig.~2, a thinner flake ($\sim1\,\mu$m) was exfoliated from a bulk crystal using scotch-tape and transferred to the PCB.
+Exfoliation of a thin flake allowed us to achieve a stronger and more uniform RF driving compared to using the whole crystal.